 Titratable acidity varied from 1.11% (CISH-J-42) to 1.34% (AJG-85).
 The lower acidity in Goma Priyanka and CISH-J-42 contributed to better flavor balance.
 As per Chadha (2011), a moderate acidity level coupled with higher TSS provides a desirable taste and improved consumer preference in Jamun.
 Tripathi et al. (2021) also noted that acidity levels are inversely correlated with sugar accumulation and are greatly affected by cultivar genetics and soil nutrient status.

 The vitamin C content was found to be the highest in Goma Priyanka (45.20 mg/100g pulp), followed by CISH-J-37 (42.85 mg/100g) and AJG-85 (38.10 mg/100g).
-The variation in ascorbic acid content among cultivars might be due to differences in metabolic activity, maturity stage, and enzymatic oxidation rate during ripening.
+The variation in ascorbic acid content among cultivars might be due to differences in metabolic activity, maturity stage and enzymatic oxidation rate during ripening.
 Similar results were observed by Bhatnagar et al. (2017) and Kumar et al. (2020) in their evaluations of Jamun genotypes under varying agro-climatic zones.
 Kundu and Dey (2022) highlighted that higher ascorbic acid accumulation in Jamun fruits is linked with slower respiration rate and enhanced antioxidative enzyme activity, especially in late-maturing genotypes.

-Based on the combined assessment of vegetative growth, yield, and quality traits, Goma Priyanka emerged as the most promising cultivar for the Satpura Hills and Kymore Plateau region.
-Its superiority lies in balanced vegetative vigor, high yield, superior fruit size, and rich nutrient composition.
+Based on the combined assessment of vegetative growth, yield and quality traits, Goma Priyanka emerged as the most promising cultivar for the Satpura Hills and Kymore Plateau region.
+Its superiority lies in balanced vegetative vigor, high yield, superior fruit size and rich nutrient composition.
 CISH-J-42 also performed well, particularly in fruit yield and pulp content, suggesting its suitability for both table and processing purposes.
 The moderate performance of AJG-85 and CISH-J-37 indicates their adaptability under marginal conditions or for mixed orchard systems where compact growth is desirable.
 These results corroborate the findings of Singh (2018) and Kumar & Dubey (2020), who recommended Goma Priyanka and CISH-J-42 as elite cultivars for central and western Indian plains.
-The variation among cultivars can be linked to genetic potential, photosynthetic efficiency, and the microclimatic conditions prevalent in the Satpura–Kymore plateau (Kumar et al., 2021).
+The variation among cultivars can be linked to genetic potential, photosynthetic efficiency and the microclimatic conditions prevalent in the Satpura–Kymore plateau (Kumar et al., 2021).
 The semi-tropical environment, characterized by moderate rainfall and high diurnal temperature variation, favors carbohydrate accumulation and pigment synthesis, enhancing fruit sweetness and nutritional quality (Sharma et al., 2020; Sahu et al., 2023).
 Goma Priyanka, being a CIAH hybrid selection, demonstrated excellent adaptability and productivity in this region, suggesting its potential for commercial cultivation and genetic improvement programs aimed at developing high-yielding, nutrient-rich Jamun varieties suited to central India.

 Fig 1: Yield performance in different Jamun cultivars